Guzpenha/MANtIS/docs/README.md

 ## MANtIS - intent labeled JSON

 To further enrich the dataset, we have employed 2 specialist annotators to mark a subset of 1356 dialogues (Krippendorff's agreement of 0.71) from the dataset with intent labels for each utterance.
-The following schema was used to label all utterances :
+The following schema was used:

 | Intent	|	Description	|	Example snippet |
 |-----------|---------------|-------------------|